 Plat names: Use the “Categories” tab on this blog to find all of the articles I have written about plat names, or put the plat name into the “Search” box to find it.
 Inexplicably the Morningside substation was named for the Morningside Heights plat, instead of its actual location in the Earl J. McLaughlin plat.

-Property records: Past records of the King County tax assessor are stored at the Puget Sound Regional Archives.
+Property records: Past records of the King County tax assessor, including buildings which are no longer extant, are stored at the Puget Sound Regional Archives.
 I went there to obtain copies of the old tax assessors photo showing the Mobil gas station at 8605 35th Ave NE.
-Addresses of properties can be looked up on-line at the King County Parcel Viewer.
+Addresses of current buildings can be looked up on-line at the King County Parcel Viewer.
 Click through to “property detail” to see the build date and photos of a house or other building.
-See also my House Histories article on this blog, about available resources.
+See also my House Histories article on this blog, about other available resources.

-Seattle Municipal Archives: the SMA is the repository of photos of City projects including Seattle City Light, streets and engineering works.
+Seattle Municipal Archives: the SMA on the third floor of Seattle City Hall is the repository of photos of City projects including Seattle City Light, streets and engineering works.
 The SMA photos used in this article were found on-line at the SMA using the search term “Morningside.”

 Washington Digital Archives: dates of birth, death, and marriages.